Optimization Strategies for Variational Quantum Algorithms in Noisy Landscapes: Results

 \subsection{Phase 3: Convergence on the Hubbard Model}

 Figure \ref{hubbard_64} illustrates the convergence behavior of various optimization methods for estimating expectation values with only 64 shots per measurement.
 Under these conditions, the results are highly susceptible to sampling noise, which introduces fluctuations in the estimated energy values.
 This noise creates challenges in accurately navigating the energy landscape, as low-shot estimations can obscure the true gradient direction, making it difficult for optimization algorithms to converge to the global minimum.
-For some optimizers, individual runs are shown, and other runs are means of 5 runs.
+For all optimizers, we show the mean of 5 independent runs.

+Compared to the Ising benchmark, the Hubbard model presents a markedly harsher landscape.
+Correlated fermionic structure, sign constraints, and stronger entanglement produce rugged, nonconvex regions with many local traps.
+As our visualization already suggested, these traps can both hinder convergence and, at finite depth, bias where apparent “critical” behavior emerges.
+Recent studies show that locally trapped variational states still encode phase information and can support finite-depth extrapolation to locate transitions, but they remain hard for classical optimizers to escape \cite{cao_traps_vqa}.
+By contrast, work on Differential Evolution in VQE reports strong performance on Ising and 1D Hubbard under exact simulations without shot noise; our noisy setting explains the divergence in outcomes and motivates algorithms explicitly robust to stochastic flattening and spurious minima \cite{faildo2023using}.

-The measurements indicate that the Covariance Matrix Adaptation Evolution Strategy with fine tuning is the best-performing optimizer, reaching the exact global minimum with the lowest number of function evaluations.
+The measurements indicate that the Covariance Matrix Adaptation Evolution Strategy with fine tuning (more in Sec. \ref{appendix_params}) is the best-performing optimizer, reaching the exact global minimum with the lowest number of function evaluations.
 The DE variant iL-SHADE reached the exact global minimum after a higher number of FEs.
 In contrast, other methods required tens of thousands of FEs to achieve even relatively high tolerances.
 Simulated Annealing using a multivariate Cauchy distribution had fast convergence, but struggled to find global minimum in lower tolerances.
 Harmony Search and Symbiotic Organisms Search followed in effectiveness.

 Interestingly, well-regarded algorithms like Differential Evolution and the improved Self-Organizing Migrating Algorithm, which typically excel at optimizing classical functions, performed poorly on VQE landscapes.
 The DE algorithm, implemented from SciPy \cite{2020SciPy-NMeth}, was unable to complete the predetermined number of function evaluations, as it terminated early based on a stagnation convergence criterion: failing to achieve improvements over a large number of FEs.
 This premature termination highlights the challenges that even robust optimizers face when applied to VQE problems, where the high-dimensional and complex energy landscapes often lead to stagnation.
 Such inconsistencies between optimizers are intriguing, as some methods significantly outperform others depending on the specific variationally parameterized circuits used.
 The underlying reasons why certain optimizers adapt more effectively to VQE landscapes remain an open question, suggesting an area ripe for further investigation into the interactions between algorithm behavior and quantum circuit structures.